Health Services: Immunization Clinic

 According to the National Institute of Health, CDC, ACIP, the Mayo Clinic, and others, childhood vaccinations do not cause autism.
 Health risks associated with childhood immunizations.

-Measles vaccination is available at the Missoula Health Department.
+Measles vaccination (MMR) is available at the Missoula Health Department.

 Health Dept. Immunizations